ndjordjevic/lox-interpreter-python/README.md

    `app/main.py`.
 3. Commit your changes and run `git push origin master` to submit your solution to CodeCrafters.
 Test output will be streamed to your terminal.

+# To run the unit-tests from the command line use:
+`python3 -m unittest tests/test_scanner.py`,
+or just a single test case:
+`python3 -m unittest tests.test_scanner.TestScanner.test_multiline_string`